-Please note: links contained in this post and elsewhere on my website may include affiliate links.
-When you make a purchase through these links, I may earn a commission at no additional cost to you.
+Links contained in this post and elsewhere on my website may include affiliate links.
+When you make a purchase through these links, I earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-Supporting everyday healthy immune function
+- Supporting everyday healthy immune function

 - Many herbalists believe that herbs can also be valuable when used in a supportive role for someone undergoing treatment for cancer.
-Herbal Medicine, Healing, and Cancer by Arlene Valentine and Donald Yance is one of the best resources I know of for anyone interested in learning more about this topic.
+Herbal Medicine, Healing, and Cancer by Arlene Valentine and Donald Yance is one of the best resources I know of for anyone interested in learning more about this topic. (#affiliate)

-Here are some examples of when herbal support for the immune system is not a good idea:
+Here are some examples of when herbal support for the immune system is not a good idea.

-- Instead of an epi-pen and emergency medical treatment for anaphylaxis
+- Instead of an Epi-pen and emergency medical treatment for anaphylaxis.

-- After having an organ transplant or when there is a need for anti-rejection medications
+- After having an organ transplant or when there is a need for anti-rejection medications.

-- If an autoimmune disease has been diagnosed, herbs that stimulate the immune system may be contraindicated
+- If an autoimmune disease has been diagnosed, herbs that stimulate the immune system may be contraindicated for some individuals.

 - It is probably best not to combine herbs that stimulate the immune system with medications that suppress it.